 The core principle underlying FASB ASC 606 is that the Company will recognize revenue to represent the transfer of goods and services to customers in an amount that reflects the consideration to which the Company expects to be entitled in such exchange.
-This will require the Company to identify contractual performance obligations and determine whether revenue should be recognized at a point in time or over time, based on when control of goods and services transfers to a customer.
+This will require the Company identify contractual performance obligations and determine whether revenue should be recognized at a point in time or over time, based on when control of goods and services transfers to a customer.
 The Company's revenue streams are recognized when control of goods and services transfers to a customer.

 FASB ASC Topic 606 requires use of a new five-step model to recognize revenue from customer contracts.
 The five-step model requires the Company (i) identify the contract with the customer, (ii) identify the performance obligations in the contract, (iii) determine the transaction price, including variable consideration to the extent that it is probable that a significant future reversal will not occur, (iv) allocate the transaction price to the respective performance obligations in the contract, and (v) recognize revenue when (or as) the Company satisfies each performance obligation.
-The application of the five-step model to the revenue streams compared to the prior guidance did not result in significant changes in the way the Company records its revenue.
-Upon adoption, the Company evaluated its revenue recognition policy for all revenue streams within the scope of the FASB ASC 606 under previous standards and using the five-step model under the new guidance and confirmed that there were no differences in the pattern of revenue recognition.

 The Company derives its revenues from product sales and professional service contracts with its customers, with revenues recognized upon delivery of services and products.
 Persuasive evidence of an arrangement is demonstrated via professional service contracts and invoices; and the service price to the customer is fixed upon acceptance of the professional services contract.
-The Company will recognize revenue when professional service is rendered to the customer by the Company and collectability of payment is reasonably assured.
-These revenues will be recognized at a point in time after all performance obligations are satisfied.
+The Company recognizes revenue when professional service is rendered to the customer and collectability of payment is reasonably assured.
+These revenues are recognized at a point in time after all performance obligations are satisfied.
 Revenue is recognized net of returns and value-added tax charged to customers.